 The Borthwick Trophy is widely recognised as the most prestigious interbreed steer and carcase award in Australia.
-The conditions of the competition are as under:
+The Borthwick Trophy to be competed for in perpetuity, and the name of the winning breed to be engraved on it each year.
+The Trophy to remain the property of Melbourne Royal.